martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 Pool View shows all states in the form of state buttons.
 The user may filter the states by name using the search bar.

 ### Table View
 Table View shows all internal values of all states in multiple pages.
 You can search by internal value using the search bar.
-Each token separated by space in the search field is higlighted in a different color.
+Each token separated by space in the search field is highlighted in a different color.
 States are sorted by relevance (i.e., number of tokens found inside the state's internal values based on the search query).

 Advanced filtering is enabled in this view.
 Advanced filtering enables you to filter by internal properties such as: Active, Ever Activated, Selected, Available, Name, Situation, Availability Expression, Expression Tokens, States that depend on this, Change Expressions and/or Dialog Statements.